chankrrn/WRO-FE-YBR/mech/mech_README.md

 | Sliding current   | 450mA    |

 ### __- Wheel:__ Lego Tire 43.2 x 22 ZR and Wheel 30.4mm D. x 20mm with No Pin Holes and Reinforced Rim
-There are many different wheel options available, but this wheel was chosen because its size works well with the robot’s drivetrain.
-Wheels that are too small can reduce the robot’s speed because they cover less distance with each rotation.
-On the other hand, wheels that are too large require more torque, make acceleration slower, and can make the robot harder to control.

-The selected medium-sized wheel provides a good balance between speed, acceleration, and control.
-When combined with the chosen motor, it allows the robot to achieve a competitive ground speed while maintaining smooth handling and stable movement during tasks.
+This wheel was chosen because its size provides a good balance between speed, acceleration, and control.
+Smaller wheels reduce the distance traveled per rotation, while larger wheels require more torque and can make the robot harder to control.
+The selected medium-sized wheel works well with the chosen motor, allowing the robot to maintain a good ground speed while providing smooth and stable handling.

 ___